moirahartigan/Portfolio-2---Alien-Memory-Game/README.md

 ## Acknowledgements
 * I would like to thank the Slack Community for their endless support.
 * I would like to thank Kasia Bogucka our class cohort facilitator for her constant assistance and encouragement.
-* Finally, I would like to thank my mentor Oluwafemi Medale for his guidence and feedback throughout this milestone project.
+* Finally, I would like to thank my mentor Oluwafemi Medale for his guidence and feedback throughout this portfolio project.